 If you’ve sustained an injury as the result of an accident, you may be wondering, “how much is my personal injury claim worth?”
 The answer is more complex than you might think.
 It varies in every case.

 It’s an unfortunate fact of life: accidents happen, and sometimes they’re caused by the conduct of another person.
-Injuries can be mild, such as a twisted ankle or broken bone, or severe, such as paralysis or even death.
+Injuries can be mild, such as a twisted ankle or broken bones, or severe, such as paralysis or even death.

 Read on for a brief overview of some of the most important areas that affect damage recovery.
 But remember, only experienced professionals like Fort Walton Beach’s personal injury attorneys at Brannon & Brannon can help you fully understand your rights and maximize recovery in a settlement or lawsuit.